stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 But windows become an interesting feature when you need to manage several parts of the screen with different refresh cycles.
-Curses was created in the old ages when the terminal had very slow connection to the server and refreshing the whole screen everytime would not have been optimized.
+Curses was created in the old ages when the terminal had very slow connection to the server and refreshing the whole screen every time would not have been optimized.

 With a Window, you define a rectangular area inside the screen (for unrestricted area, please have a look at `Curses::Pad` object).
 Each window has